-The states of MN and WI will prepare documentation justifying the removal of "warning" and "no swimming" signs when remedial actions have been completed and residual contamination levels or exposures are deemed protective of human health by MN or WI regulatory agencies.
-The public and stakeholders will be notified when the signs are removed, and the beach closing and body contact restrictions are no longer in place.
+Completion of management actions 7.05 is dependent on the status of the Crawford Creek (9.12) remediation and restoration project.
+Therefore, the completion date for 7.05 is aligned with the remediation schedule for Crawford Creek, anticipated to be completed in 2027.
+The state of WI will prepare documentation justifying the removal of "warning" signs at Crawford Creek when remedial actions have been completed and residual contamination levels or exposures are deemed protective of human health by WI regulatory agencies.
+The public and stakeholders will be notified when the signs are removed, and body contact restrictions are no longer in place.